 On February 11, 1943, nine concerned citizens chartered United Way of Leon County.
 It was founded with the purpose of raising and distributing funds to charitable and character building agencies.
 United Way of Leon County broadened its scope on June 20, 1990, incorporating seven neighboring counties, and changed names to United Way of Big Bend.

 Over the years, United Way of Big Bend has remained true to its founding goals.
-We are dedicated to supporting the greatest variety of human service agencies in the local area, helping people from all walks of life and income groups, and creating collaborative strategies that result in long-lasting, positive change.
+We are dedicated to supporting human service agencies in the big bend region, helping those living in the ALICE population and below, and creating collaborative strategies that result in long-lasting, positive change.

 To be the region’s trusted leader for addressing our community’s most vital concerns

 To raise awareness, mobilize resources and find collaborative, targeted solutions for our community’s most vital concerns

 To support the success of families, individuals, and a thriving community

 Leadership: We stand at the forefront of creating community impact in the Big Bend region, engaging and connecting with others who share our commitment to work for the greater good of our community while also being good stewards of shared resources.

 Accountability: We are dedicated to working with others who are able to help consistently deliver outstanding community results and are willing to adapt when needed to achieve better results.

 Integrity: We strive to build lasting relationships based on honesty and trust.
 We seek open communication with our donors, our community partners, and community-at-large and are responsive about our philosophy and our process at all times.